-Widgets may be grouped into a dashboard to act as a custom operator interface.
+Widgets can be grouped into a dashboard to act as a custom operator interface.

-Widget components are tied to server and device data using data bindings.
-Bindings may also link components together and define different expression-based data conversion patterns.
-Bindings may be activated:
+Widget components are tied to the server and device data using data bindings which can also link the components together and define different expression-based data conversion patterns.
+Bindings can be activated:

-Scripts written in Java may be inserted into a widget if some data processing task cannot be performed using expressions.
+Java scripts can be inserted into a widget if a data processing task cannot be performed using expressions.

 Widgets may include many different components:

 - Date and Time Pickers

 - Raster Images